 Clackamas County Winter Fair

 The Clackamas County Fairgrounds is excited to bring you the Clackamas County Winter Fair.
-This lighted festival will feature a ¼ mile drive thru experience of the sights and sounds of Christmas including thousands of lights and a beautiful 100-foot light tunnel.
-Santa will be at the Winter Fair every night, where children will be able to wave hello and place their letter in his special mailbox.
-Purchase tickets in advance online.
-Kids 10 and under are free.
+This lighted festival will feature over 200,000 lights and scenes.
+Santa will be at the Winter Fair every night, and new this year is a holiday market.
+Enjoy live music and the sights!